 In both book and film, the very fact that Jane is keeping a journal is an act of rebellion in itself, given that, for the lengthy duration of her ‘rest cure’, writing has been forbidden to her (despite her stated talent for it), along with reading and smoking and taking a glass of wine with dinner.
 Jane’s holiday is to be a stultifying confinement, doing her far more harm than good, despite the best intentions of John and her own brother James (Mark P. O’Connor), also a physician, in prescribing it.
 As played by Mullins, John is not demonised as such, and seems genuinely to care for his wife and her welfare – but he also ignores her wishes and dismisses her anxieties, treating her patronisingly like a child (his terms of affection for her shift from ‘my dear’ to ‘my pet’ to ‘my blessed little goose’ and ‘my sweet little girl’).
 When John has sex with Jane, he appears not to notice how utterly disengaged his wife is throughout, as she stares vacantly at the wallpaper (something she will do more and more).
 Left largely to her own devices, and effectively imprisoned on the property, Jane takes occasionally to the garden, but mostly to bed, her ‘nervous troubles’ deteriorating more and more as the weeks go by.
 Jane’s voiceover, mostly lifted verbatim from the novella, offers a counterpoint to the film’s images, revealing mental turmoil that we cannot always see, even as some scenes – for example, Jane’s prolonged conversations with Mary about dreams (again deviating from the novella, where Mary is mentioned only once, in passing) – appear to be Jane’s mere fancies.
 Everything becomes unreliable and illusory as Jane slowly succumbs to her mental illness, until eventually the bedroom’s interiors and the garden’s exteriors become as confused as Jane’s inner states and external perceptions.
 In Jane’s labyrinthine mind, everywhere is the same place, and she sometimes travels freely between them in her imagination without so much as leaving her bed.

-Where other directors might have chosen to use special effect and post-production CGI to transform the wallpaper into a hallucinatory headscape, Pontuti relies on more old-fashioned methods (in keeping with his film’s period setting) to convey Jane’s uncanny untethering from reality.
+Where other directors might have chosen to use special effects and post-production CGI to transform the wallpaper into a hallucinatory headscape, Pontuti relies on more old-fashioned methods (in keeping with his film’s period setting) to convey Jane’s uncanny untethering from reality.
 Much as in the novella her writing gradually becomes more fragmented and unhinged, here the cuts introduced by Pontuti and Loreth’s editing start coming faster and more jarringly as Jane’s delirium progresses.
 Cinematographer Sonja Tsypin ensures that the luridly coloured walls always look different by subjecting them to a wide range of lighting and weather conditions, shown off to best effect through a panoply of unnervingly canted angles.
 Meanwhile, Robert Coburn’s minimalist electronic score, at first barely noticeable, becomes more and more pervasive, like the smell that Jane insists comes from the walls and gets into everything.